 Write from the Heart, Write What You Know

-Katie’s strong, clear voice inspires readers with a healthy dose of humor and self-awareness; (she prefers The Babysitters Club series to Sweet Valley, and Molly the bespectacled American Girl doll to Beanie Babies).
+Katie’s strong, clear voice inspires readers with a healthy dose of humor and self-awareness (she prefers The Babysitters Club series to Sweet Valley, and Molly the bespectacled American Girl doll to Beanie Babies).
 She writes from the heart and she writes what she knows.

 “The best thing for me in terms of actually getting work done is to just focus on telling the best, most honest story I can—and to do everything I can to keep a reader’s attention for as long as I’ve asked for it.”

 Her forthcoming book, Fireworks, is due out in the winter of 2017 and will tell the story of two friends traveling to Orlando to attempt to break into the boy/girl band scene, or, as Katie puts it, “pop stars and friendships and the 90s and saving your own soul.”
-An exciting concept from a 90s pro, who, when faced with a choice between Backstreet Boys and *NSYNC, would choose Hanson every time.
+It's an exciting concept from a 90s pro, who, when faced with a choice between Backstreet Boys and *NSYNC, would choose Hanson every time.
 Her pop-culture infused prose promises nostalgic throwbacks and we can expect even more as Katie has inked a two-book deal with HarperCollins/Balzer+Bray for an untitled novel to follow Fireworks.